Political violence in Turkey (1976–1980): Aftermath

-Following the ongoing political violence of the 1970s and the Turkish parliament's inability to form a stable government and fulfil its function as legislative, the 12 September Military Coup brought Kenan Evren to power.
+Following the ongoing political violence of the 1970s and the Turkish parliament's inability to form a stable government and fulfill its function as legislative, the 12 September Military Coup brought Kenan Evren to power.
 The parliament was abolished, martial law was declared and a state of emergency was put into place.
 The period of military dictatorship between 1980 and 1983 constituted a fundamentally transformational period for Turkish society.

 The National Security Council became responsible for the close monitoring of society, aimed at those who participated in any form of state resistance in the 1970s.
 Estimated numbers of the people facing punishment by the state 1980-1983 are listed in the table below.

 A culture of mutual denunciation was developed among the citizenry and the formation of organisations banned, leading to a nationwide atmosphere of social anxiety and polarization into two groups: those who were innocent and those who were guilty.
 In addition, nationalism was coupled with Islamization in order to formulate a new Turkish national identity and promote morality.
 The National Security council owned the public broadcasting channel, Turkish radio and the television institution.
 Both Islamization and the nationalization of important media channels acted as ways to further discipline the population.

 The military coup also allowed for a restructuring of the state; 535 laws were passed in the 1982 Turkish Constitution.
 Among them were laws that enabled a shift from a state-controlled to a market economy with a developmentalist approach.
 However, with the 24th January Decisions, real wages dropped significantly and the establishment of small businesses was hampered, whereas the way was paved for larger corporations, new networks of exportation and multinational organisations.
 A development program for Southeastern Anatolia (Güneydoğu Anadolu Projesi) was established in order to help the dominantly Kurdish population to more economic prosperity but did not include anyone from the region to make the program cooperative and successful.
 Instead, reforms were designed to be much in favour of the bourgeoisie all while it worsened the situation of the middle class significantly with a plummeting of real wages.